AgnostiqHQ/covalent/CONTRIBUTING.md

 git commit -m 'fixes #57'
 ```

-## How and when to do a Pull Request

-Pull requests should be done as soon as the work on an issue has started on a branch and needs to be reviewed.
+This could also be done manually on the Pull Request page using the `Linked issues` button.

+### Tag reviewers

+Once the changes in the feature branch are ready to be reviwed, tag the relevant reviewer(s) on the Pull Request page.

 Style Guide
 ===========